isabella232/datajoint-file-validator/docs/tutorial/1-validate.md

 ## 1.4.
 Fixing Errors in the Fileset and Re-Validating

 Now that we know what errors are present in the fileset, we can fix them.
+In a real-world scenario, validation failure could indicate that we have forgotten or misnamed a file that is required for downstream analysis.
+Therefore, in practice, the measures you take to fix errors will depend on your specific use case.
-In this case, we will
+In this example use case, we will

 1. Add a new file to the fileset, so that we satisfy rule `rule-3-files`, and
 2. Rename the file that does not match the regex pattern, to satisfy rule `rule-5-regex`.